alexanderajju/alexanderajju.github.io/Bash/Beginner/argument.md

 # Third Method

 - Using of flags.
-This method can be implemented using `case` and loops.
+This method can be implemented using `case`, `getopts` loops.

 ![Arguments](/Bash/Beginner/arguments.gif)